beliaev-maksim/py_setenv/README.md

 ## About
 Command Line Application and Python Package to Add/Append/Remove environment variables on Windows systems
+Current package allows to precisely control and differentiate user and system variables

 ## Table of Contents
 1. [Installation](#installation)